andrechristikan/ack-nestjs-boilerplate-docs/features/authentication.md

 [OAuth 2.0](https://oauth.net/2/) is the industry-standard protocol for authorization.
 This is used to describe the user. ack-nestjs-boilerplate-mongoose combine between `@nestjs/jwt` and `@nestjs/passport` to implement `OAuth2`.
 As we know, OAuth has 2 token `accessToken` and `RefreshToken`.

-The config of access token will put in `src/config/auth.config.ts`
+The config of access token will be put in `src/config/auth.config.ts`

 ```txt
 src